deis/deis/docs/contributing/hacking.rst

     To configure the registry for local Deis development: export DEV_REGISTRY=192.168.59.103:5000

-If you are developing elsewhere, you must setup the registry yourself.
+If you are developing elsewhere, you must set up a registry yourself.
 Make sure it meets the following requirements:

  #.
 You can push Docker images from your workstation